 Air infiltration adds to the quantity of air entering the building but may also distort the intended ventilation air flow pattern to the detriment of overall indoor air quality and comfort.
 The consequences are inferior performance, excessive energy consumption, and inability to provide adequate heating (or cooling) .

 Because air infiltration is uncontrolled, poor envelope airtightness may affect:

-- Energy use: Air leakage may inadequately increase the total ventilation airflow rate; or it may not allow sufficient heat recovery (in case of a systems with heat recovery devices, the unit will only recover heat on the airflow passing through it).
+- Energy use: Air leakage may inadequately increase the total ventilation airflow rate; or it may decrease the relative impact of heat recovery (in case of systems with heat recovery devices, the unit will only recover heat on the airflow passing through it).